sebastienvercammen/ptc-acc-gen/README.md

 * [Node.js](https://nodejs.org/en/)

 ## Usage
+***Linux users, you cannot run this from SSH or a plain terminal.
+You need to run from a GUI.

 1. Install requirements with `npm install`
 2. Open [index.js](index.js) and edit the settings at the top of the file.